-Brendan is currently managing a project with AT&T to cut water, chemical and energy use in building cooling systems and to improve overall building efficiency.
+Brendan currently manages a project with AT&T to cut water, chemical and energy use in building cooling systems and to improve overall building efficiency.

-Brendan also manages a project partnering with labor unions to overcome barriers to industrial energy efficiency by leveraging the workers to identify and implement cost-effective energy-efficiency opportunities.
+- Brendan led a project partnering with labor unions to overcome barriers to industrial energy efficiency by leveraging the workers to identify and implement cost-effective energy-efficiency opportunities.

 - Brendan developed EDF's website Less Carbon, More Innovation —which aims to provide user-friendly "one-stop shopping" for industrial energy-efficiency research and data from government and third party resources, including McKinsey, EPA, and DOE.